Good to Know

 Climbers/Skiers: The core team members who will actually attempt the ascent and descent should have prior mountaineering experience, be skilled skiers, and have trained extensively for high-altitude conditions.

-To embark on a skiing expedition on Manaslu, which is the eighth-highest mountain in the world located in the Nepalese Himalayas, you would require a high level of physical fitness and experience in mountaineering and skiing.
+To embark on a skiing expedition on Manaslu, which is the eighth-highest mountain in the world, located in the Nepalese Himalayas, you would require a high level of physical fitness and experience in mountaineering and skiing.
 Here are some key requirements:

-Skiing Experience: Manaslu skiing is an extremely challenging and technical endeavor.
+Skiing Experience: Manaslu skiing is an extremely challenging and technical endeavour.
 It is recommended that you have prior experience in backcountry skiing, ski mountaineering, or ski touring.
 You should be comfortable skiing in various snow conditions, including steep and icy terrain.
 Familiarity with using ski bindings, skins, crampons, and ice axes is crucial.

 Technical Skills: Besides skiing, you should possess basic mountaineering skills such as rope handling, crevasse rescue, navigation, and snow safety.
 Knowledge of avalanche awareness and safe route finding is essential.